-Liquidity risk is managed through euro commercial paper and US dollar commercial paper programmes, and the coverage of gaps by a comfortable liquidity buffer (constituting highly liquid assets - eligible to the liquidity coverage ratio - worth €12.2 billion as of 30 June 2020).
-The bank also has an immediate drawing capacity of €10 billion, collateralised by public-sector loans (pre-pledged) at the European Central Bank as of June 2020.
+Liquidity risk is managed through euro commercial paper and US dollar commercial paper programmes, and the coverage of gaps by a comfortable liquidity buffer (constituting highly liquid assets - eligible to the liquidity coverage ratio - worth €8.9 billion as of 31 December 2021).
+The bank also has an immediate drawing capacity of €16 billion, collateralised by public-sector loans (pre-pledged) at the European Central Bank.
 Most of BNG Bank's loan book can be used as collateral for central bank funding.
-Additionnally, BNG participated in the TLTRO III launched by the ECB following the coronavirus outbreak.
+Additionnally, BNG participated in the TLTRO III launched by the ECB following the coronavirus outbreak, resulting in a significant increase in cash and balances held with central banks.
+Cash and balances held with central banks increased to €9.3 billion at end-December 2021 from €2.3 billion at year-end 2020.
+This increased liquidity is temporary and not structural in our opinion.

 The funding gaps are maintained within reasonable limits in view of BNG Bank's good standing in the capital markets.
 As bonds issued by a promotional bank (an institution where lending to the public sector represents more than 90% of total loans), the securities issued by BNG Bank are classified as "level 1" category assets (the highest quality of the High-Quality Liquid Assets of the "Liquidity Coverage Ratio").
 BNG Bank's bonds are also eligible for the European Central Bank's public-sector purchase programme aimed at stimulating the economy.
 These measures have further enhanced financial institutions' appetite for the bank's securities.
-As of year-end 2019, BNG Bank's liquidity coverage ratio was 158% and its net stable funding ratio was 126%, in compliance with the European Union (EU) prudential requirements.
+As of year-end 2021, BNG Bank's liquidity coverage ratio (LCR) was 174% (up from to 133% in 2020) and its net stable funding ratio (NSFR) was 126% (from 122% in 2020), in compliance with the European Union (EU) prudential requirements.